nttcom/skyway-iot-sdk/docs/how_to_use_sample_app.md

 ## Access to sample web app

-Before trying to access sample web app, you need to set ``nttcom.github.io`` in your SkyWay API Key settings.
+Before trying to access sample web app, you need to set ``nttcom.github.io`` in your SkyWay API Key settings (available domain).

 To check installation is completely finished and your environment working properly, you can use our sample web site.